dgriebel2014/VideoDBProject/README.md

 ### Importing VideoDB

-If you�re using a module-based environment (e.g., ES6 or TypeScript):
+If you're using a module-based environment (e.g., ES6 or TypeScript):

 ```
 import { VideoDB } from 'videodb';